7 Ways Retailers Know What You’re About To Buy

 This is a calculated deception.

-The cameras are put in place to also watch you, an average unsuspecting shopper.
+The cameras are put in place also to watch you, an average unsuspecting shopper.
 Facial recognition software can be used to determine when you enter the store and how you react to products and offers.
 This will ensure that they are better prepared for your next visit.

 7. Social Media